petarzarkov/rust-beats/README.md

 ### Deployment Process

 1. Builds the Rust project in release mode
-2. Generates a new beat composition
+2. Generates a new song with random parameters (key, tempo, instruments, etc.)
-3. Names the output file with the current date (e.g., `song-2025-11-16.wav`)
+3. Creates both WAV and MP3 files with the current date (e.g., `song-2025-11-16.wav/.mp3`)
-4. Keeps only the 7 most recent songs
+4. Keeps only the 7 most recent songs (automatically removes older files)
-5. Updates the song list metadata
+5. Updates the song list metadata including file sizes and song information
+6. Commits the new files to the repository
-6. Deploys to GitHub Pages
+7. Deploys to GitHub Pages

 ### Viewing the Results

 Visit **[petarzarkov.github.io/rust-beats](https://petarzarkov.github.io/rust-beats/)** to:

-- Listen to the latest generated beat
+- Listen to the latest generated song
-- Browse and download the previous 7 songs
+- Browse and download the previous 7 songs (WAV or MP3)
-- See generation dates and file information
+- See song names, genres, generation dates, and file sizes
+- Read about the song's key, tempo, and instrumentation

 ## License